Heegaard Floer homology and maximal twisting numbers: The classification when e(Y)=0

 Consider $o$ the order of $[K]\in H_1(Y_\Gamma;\Z)$, and $S$ a page of the corresponding open book.
-The value $\frac{1-\chi(S)/o}{2}$ is equal to the (rational) Seifert genus $g_3(Y_\Gamma,K)$, and this can be computed combining the definition of self-linking number (of a rationally null-homologous knot) with \cite[Theorem 2.1]{Cavallo-B}, and using the relative Adjunction inequality\footnote{Note that the authors in \cite{HR} use a different convention for the Alexander grading, resulting in the opposite sign before the last term of the inequality.} in \cite{HR}.
-In fact, we have and $\text{SL}_\xi(K_N)=-\chi(S)$ by \cite[Theorem 1.3]{AC} because pages of open books are homologically trivial symplectic surfaces (in any strong symplectic filling), forcing the inequalities to be sharp.
-More specifically, we can write $\tau_{\xi}(K)=\frac{1-\chi(S)/o}{2}=g_3(Y_\Gamma,K)$ which can be determined using Alfieri's formula for the $\tau$-invariant, that is $\tau_{\xi}(K)=\frac{1}{2}(\frac{1}{-e(\Gamma)}+e_1^TQ_\Gamma^{-1}W)$, see Equation \eqref{eq:tau}.
+The value $\frac{1-\chi(S)/o}{2}$ is equal to the (rational) Seifert genus $g_3(Y_\Gamma,K)$, and this can be computed combining the definition of self-linking number (of a rationally null-homologous knot) with \cite[Theorem 2.1]{Cavallo-B}, and using the Hedden-Plamenevskaya bound in \cite[Theorem 3.2]{CM}.
+In fact, we have that the rational self-linking formula gives